reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 ## Generating Custom Reports

-This section although its a bit long explains how you can use template files to create Reliably SLO Reports.
-You can use the example provided as a starting point and then modify to generate your own report format from a template.
+This section explains how you can use template files to create Reliably SLO Reports.
+You can use the example provided as a starting point and then modify it to generate your own report format from a template.

 ## More on that subject